 They are two features that use GPS.

-If you like to walk or jog you, I suggest you choose a fitness watch with a distance tracker.
-Using GPS, it helps you set up your fitness goals based on distance.
+If you like to walk or jog, I suggest you choose a fitness watch with a distance tracker.
+Using GPS, helps you set up your fitness goals based on distance.
 For example, my cousin tries to walk at least 4 miles as a goal either on a treadmill or outdoor walking.

 It is not easy to leave your desk when you are too busy.
 However, the move alert reminds you when to move, and how long you have been sitting.
 It makes you aware of the importance of moving even when you are swamped.
 Leaving your desk for a couple of minutes helps to lower stress levels.